armory/docs-cdaas/content/en/deployment/overview.md

 can deliver software to a single environment or multiple environments either in sequence or in parallel depending on your [configuration]({{<ref "deployment/create-deploy-config" >}}).

+You can define the CD-as-a-Service deployment configuration as a YAML file in a declarative manner.
+The configuration file can be stored within your source control, enabling code-like management.
+Deployments can be triggered from your CI system or by utilizing the Armory CLI.
+Currently, CD-as-a-Service requires a separate deployment configuration file for each application.
+However, you can deploy multiple Kubernetes deployment objects together as part of a single application.

 ## Defining a Deployment

 CD as a Service allows you to decoratively define your deployment configuration using a simple YAML file declaratively.